 The quest to find a promotional review system can be prompted for many reasons.
-Maybe you’re frustrated with your current system (or lack thereof), your organization is growing, or your leadership has put increased emphasis on digital transformation.
+Maybe you’re frustrated with your current system (or lack thereof), your organization is resource-constrained, or your leadership has put increased emphasis on digital transformation.
 Or, perhaps your peers have shared how they cannot imagine managing the promotional review process without a purpose-built solution.

 No matter the “why,” the process of finding and making the business case for a new promotional review system comes with its own set of challenges.
 Where do you even start?
 Here are three steps you can take to find a promotional review system and convince your boss it’s the right selection.